Updated FAQ on Patriarchy

 FAQ: what do you mean by “Not my Nigel”? (feminist abbreviations/jargon)

-Like any other field of debate and controversy, a lot of issues and positions in feminism end up being discussed so often that they are abbreviated for convenience into acronyms, initialisms and shorthand phrases that make up a jargon.
+[2013-01-10 Update: some broken links fixed to point to revised URLs – thanks to the reader who reported!]
+Like any other field of debate and controversy, a lot of issues and positions in feminism end up being discussed so often that they are abbreviated for convenience into acronyms, initialisms and shorthand phrases that make up […]

 FAQ: Isn’t "the Patriarchy" just some conspiracy theory that blames all men, even decent men, for women’s woes?